ta4j/ta4j-wiki/Forecast-State-Estimation.md

 ## Warm-Up and Recovery

 EWMA state is unstable until its configured initialization window contains valid returns.
-Invalid inputs produce unstable moments rather than partially valid fields.
-Later indices recover once all required state and lookback inputs are valid again.
+Rough-volatility state also waits for its rolling proxy windows.
+Online change-point state requires a complete consecutive-valid warm-up after any reset.
+Invalid inputs produce unstable moments rather than partially valid fields, and later indices recover only after the relevant estimator contract is satisfied again.

 Model consumers should treat these as unusable: